-Goals Objectives Performance Measures Health and Safety, Community and Environment (Targets for Year Ending 31 March) To ensure public safety Zero serious harm events involving members of the public Number of serious injury events (excluding car versus pole traffic accidents) involving members of the public Targets: 2018 0 2019 0 2020 0 To ensure contractor and staff safety Reduce levels of recordable harm Total Recordable Injury Frequency Rate (TRIFR) per 200,000 hours worked Targets: 2018 4.75 2019 4.50 2020 4.25 To make a positive contribution to our community Maintain community support through sponsorships and community initiatives including biennial Southern Lakes Festival of Colour, Aurora Energy Otago Science & Technology Fair and the street art programme on Aurora Energy assets Sponsorship \$ per annum Targets: 2018 \$10,000 2019 \$20,000 2020 \$10,000 To promote the uptake of electric vehicles Install public rapid charging station for electric vehicles in Dunedin; facilitate connection of third party providers' charging stations on the Aurora Energy network Number of Aurora Energy and third party public charging facilities connected to Aurora Energy network Targets: 2018 2 2019 3 2020 4
+Goals Objectives Performance Measures

+Health and Safety, Community and Environment

+To ensure public safety Zero serious harm events involving members of the public Number of serious injury events (excluding car versus pole traffic accidents) involving members of the public

+Targets: 2019 0 2020 0 2021 0

+To ensure contractor and staff safety Reduce levels of recordable harm Total Recordable Injury Frequency Rate (TRIFR) per 200,000 hours worked by Aurora and Contractors

+Targets:

+2019 < 4.50 2020 < 4.25 2021 < 4.00

+To make a positive contribution to our Maintain community support through sponsorships and community initiatives including Sponsorship \$ per annum

+community Targets:

+the street art programme on Aurora Energy assets 2019 \$20,000 2020 \$20,000 2021 \$20,000

+To promote the uptake of electric vehicles Encourage connection of public charging stations on the Aurora Energy network Number of public charging stations connected by third parties to Aurora Energy network

+Targets:

+2019 3 2020 4 2021 5

-Goals Objectives Performance Measures Health and Safety, Community and Environment (Targets for Year Ending 31 March) - Continued Maintain full compliance with the Resource Management Act Targets: 2018 0 2019 0 2020 0 Maintain a conservation partnership with Department of Conservation to reduce the risk of New Zealand Falcon electrocution New Zealand Falcon safety - number of site installations Targets: 2018 +3 2019 +3 2020 +3 Ne twork Operations (Targets for Year Ending 31 Mar ch) To successfully transition Aurora to a self-performing asset management and network operating business Direct employment of the resources necessary to self- perform asset management and network operating functions Transition complete, asset management and network operations self-performed from 1 July 2017, Implementation of new services procurement models New procurement models implemented by 30 June 2018 To maximise the utilisation of electricity distribution assets while ensuring that service quality meets the needs of users Consumer Connections (ICP Count) Average number of customer connections per annum Targets: 2018 88,000 2019 88,500 2020 89,000
+Goals Objectives Performance Measures Health and Safety, Community and Environment - Continued Maintain full compliance with the Resource Management Act Targets: 2019 0 2020 0 2021 0 Maintain a conservation partnership with Department of Conservation to reduce the risk of New Zealand Falcon electrocution New Zealand Falcon safety Target 2019: Network Design Standards updated to include FalconSafe requirements for all new installations.
+Network Management (Targets for Year Ending 31 Mo arch) To manage electricity network risk and reliability for consumers, and to ensure regulated returns are consistent with the investments required.
+Prepare and submit a Customised Price Path application to the Commerce Commission by May 2020 Ensure business is in a position to engage and consult with stakeholders and submit a CPP Application in May 2020 To maximise the utilisation of electricity distribution assets while ensuring that service quality meets the needs of users Consumer Connections (ICP Count) Number of customer connections on our network Targets: 2019 89,000 2020 89,500 2021 90,000